ConsenSysMesh/Fae/docs/Specification.md

   - Otherwise, the entire fee is refunded to a new entry in the facet that was entered, using the authentication function.

+  - Given two facets, one depending on the other, and their fees, the ratio of the fees must not exceed a constant value set by the implementation.
+This discourages the use of a single facet for complex transactions and encourages eager use of faceting to enable increasingly specialized contracts.

 === API ===